Bruno21511/paper-voice-pathology-mfbm-acoustic-fusion/README.md

 | PhLP vs. All (*) | 70.34 ± 1.12 | 73.36 ± 2.04 | **80.10 ± 1.74** | 73.4 | 74.7 |
 | UVFP vs. All (*) | 76.93 ± 0.95 | 71.99 ± 2.14 | **80.45 ± 1.59** | 76.0 | 79.2 |

+> **Note on OvA results (*):** One-vs-All results from this study were derived from the
+> 3-class confusion matrix.
+Results from previous studies were calculated using TPR, PPV,
+> class and corpus total subjects (as described in the paper).

 ### 3. Binary and 3-class classification AUC (area Under the Curve)